 Fig S2.
 Variance in estimated fitness within replicates for identical mutants tagged with different barcodes is smaller than the variance in estimated fitness across replicates (both top panel “within replicate” vs “between replicate” comparison and bottom left panel via permutation test).
 Variance in estimated fitness across replicates is also smaller than that observed between batches (top panel and bottom right comparison via permutation test).
+NEEDS TO BE MUCH CLEARER…

 Table S1.
 All mutants included.
 Show number of mutants, including number included in canonical training and test sets.

 8-dimensional phenotypic space predicts fitness variation across subtle environmental perturbations and known genetic features of adaptive mutants

+More reminder of SVD…

 After we use SVD to decompose the fitness variation across all the subtle environments, our next key question is which of the SVD dimensions reflect true biological variation and which reflect technical noise and thus lead to overfitting.
 To do this we use two independent approaches.
 The first approach takes advantage of estimates of the amount of measurement error given by our noise model, which estimates the uncertainty of a given measurement based on finite coverage and between-replicate variation.
 A matrix composed solely of random error, with no true signal, will have some largest component that Singular Value Decomposition (SVD) detects, representing the largest signal that can be generated from this noise alone.
 This largest noise component represents the detection threshold for real biological signal, as any signal smaller than this largest component of noise will be overwhelmed by error.
 We thus simulated many matrices of our estimate of measurement error and identified the detection threshold [see methods].
 We then kept only components with more explanatory power than our estimate of noise (Fig. 3A).
 Our second method is bi-cross-validation whereby we first split the data into training and test sets.
 After using SVD to fit a phenotypic model on the training data, this model is then used to predict the fitness data in the test set.
 Because overfitting should reduce prediction accuracy in the test set, we then select the number of phenotypes that performs the best at predicting the test data across many iterations of this predictive process (Fig S4).